KohaILS/koha-manual-zh-cn/source/third_party_software.rst

 In addition to these required fields you can enter any other subfield you'd like.
 Most libraries will enter a call number in subfield o and a barcode in subfield p as well.
-Review the :ref:`Item/Holdings Cataloging Guide <item/holdings-record-cataloging-guide-label>` for a full list of subfields and values.
+Review the :ref:`Location and item information <952-location-item-information-label>` cataloging guide for a full list of subfields and values.

 .. _talking-tech-label: